Qiskit/RFCs/0012-algorithms-migration.md

 utilities are implementatons from scratch, others are wrappers over commonly used libraries (such as the SciPy optimizers).

-With Qiskit moving towards a leaner definition, we are now revisiting the future of this module.
+With Qiskit moving towards a leaner definition and focusing on primitives as quantum hardware access model, the future of `qiskit.algorithms` is being revisited.
+The classes in the module tend to hide the primitives interfaces and serve as convenience wrappers for abstractions, beyond the current definition of Qiskit.
-We would like to tell apart the fundamental components for algorithm design from algorithm implementations, and find a better suiting location for both of them while minimizing the disruption caused to users.
+As such, they do provide value to users to it would be important to find a better suiting location for them while minimizing the disruption caused to users.

 **Note**: In this document, the terms `qiskit-terra` and `qiskit` are interchangeable.